w3c/mathml-docs/gap-analysis/index.md

 ## Introduction

 The accessibility of mathematical content presents some unique challenges in terms of choosing the most natural reading, as well as of the ambiguity of common notations.
 Often a mathematical formula is simply "read off" as if directly from the display.
-For example  might be read as "a sub b", or  read as "open parenthesis x comma y close parenthesis".
-In other cases, the preferred reading may depend on (an approximate) "meaning" of the formula, such as  being read as "the point x,y".
+For example $a_b$  might be read as "a sub b", or $(x,y)$ read as "open parenthesis x comma y close parenthesis".
+In other cases, the preferred reading may depend on (an approximate) "meaning" of the formula, such as $(x,y)$  being read as "the point x,y".
 Yet, that same expression may in fact represent "the open interval from x to y", (or a list or line segment, or ...) rather than a point, thus calling for disambiguation

 There would appear to be a range of approaches to properly voicing mathematical formulas: At one extreme, one would simply encode exactly what is to be said; a more aria-like approach.
 At the extreme, one provides the complete "semantics" of the formula, either by annotating the displayed form, or using MathML’s parallel markup, leaving it to the user agent to formulate the speech.
 The details of these approaches, along with their difficulties and limitations of these approaches, will be discussed below.
 We seek a practical solution, possibly a middle ground,